Lynx Manual

 You can read more about the E-stop in the chapter Safety.

 There is an USB 3.2 waterproof connector, which provides a direct USB connection to the Built-in Computer.
-It is dedicated to connecting the Logitech F710 Pad with a modified waterproof USB receiver, but the port can be used to connect any USB 3.2 device to the computer.
+It is dedicated to connecting the Logitech F710 Pad with a modified waterproof USB receiver, but the port can be used to connect any USB 2.0 device to the computer.
+Information on how to use the Gamepad with the robot can be found in the chapter Remote Control.

 Charging Socket